 Head of Supply Chain Management, FCA-North America

-Wendi Gentry-Stuenkel has led the critical planning and logistics functions in close coordination with the brand CEOs since June 30, 2017.
-She’s also responsible for driving improvements in service levels, working efficiency, complexity reduction, and optimizing demand and supply to benefit balancing the needs and requirements of the individual brands.
-Earlier, Gentry-Stuenkel was director of inbound logistics and auto transportation, where she oversaw the shipment of parts to support all FCA U.S. manufacturing.
+Gentry-Stuenkel has led the critical volume planning and logistics functions in close coordination with the brand CEOs since June 2017.
+She also is responsible for driving improvements in service levels, working capital efficiency, and complexity reduction, and optimizing demand and supply to benefit balancing the needs and requirements of the individual brands.
+Earlier, Gentry-Stuenkel was director of inbound logistics and auto transportation, where she oversaw shipments of to the entire U.S. manufacturing operation.

 Ralph V. Gilles*

-Ralph Gilles is responsible for shaping and directing design across the company’s portfolio.
-Previously, he served as senior VP–product design, and president and CEO, Motorsports, FCA-North America, president and CEO, SRT brand, and president and CEO, Dodge brand for FCA U.S. LLC.
-He was named VP for design in 2008.
-He joined the former Chrysler Corp. in 1992.
+Gilles is responsible for shaping and directing design across the company’s entire brand portfolio.
+Previously, he served as senior VP, product design; and president and CEO-Motorsports, FCA-North America; president and CEO-SRT brand; and president and CEO-Dodge brand for FCA U.S. He was named VP for design in September 2008.
+He joined Chrysler in 1992.
 Gilles is executive sponsor of the Fiat Chrysler African American Network and plays a leading role with the Chrysler Global Diversity Council.

-Pietro Gorlier has led the FCA components position since May 2015.
-He was appointed to the Mopar position in 2009, where he shares responsibility with the brands for parts and services growth and delivery, and customer support.
-He previously served as head of network development, and owned dealerships and customer service organizations at FCA Italy S.p.A. and CNH Global N.V.
-Gorlier joined the company in 1989 as a market analyst with Iveco and held various positions in logistics, aftersales, and customer care.
-He was born in Turin, Italy.
+Gorlier was named to the EMEA role on Oct.
+1, 2018.
+He has been component COO since 2015 and was appointed to the Mopar position in 2009, where he shares responsibility with the brands for parts and services growth and delivery, and customer support.
+He previously served as head of network development, owned dealerships and customer service organizations at FCA Italy S.p.A. and CNH Global N.V.

 Head of Manufacturing, FCA-North America

-Brian Harlow is responsible for all assembly, stamping, and powertrain manufacturing operations in North America, as well as implementation of the World Class Manufacturing system at all FCA-U.S. manufacturing facilities.
-Previously, he was global head of powertrain manufacturing engineering, and VP and head of NAFTA powertrain operations in the U.S. and Canada.
-He also had global responsibility for Fiat and Chrysler powertrain manufacturing engineering.
-Harlow joined the Chrysler Corp. in 1978, working as a plant engineer.
+Harlow is responsible for all assembly, stamping, and powertrain manufacturing operations in the U.S., Canada, and Mexico, as well as the implementation of the World Class Manufacturing system at all FCA-US manufacturing facilities.
+Previously, Harlow was global head of powertrain manufacturing engineering, and vice president and head of NAFTA powertrain operations in the U.S. and Canada, which included global responsibility for Fiat and Chrysler powertrain manufacturing engineering.

 Head of Product Development, FCA-North America

-Philip Jansen leads all systems and component engineering, vehicle line programs, advance vehicle development, vehicle integration and validation, and cost engineering.
-He previously oversaw systems and component engineering for the FCA-U.S. vehicle lineup.
-Since joining the former Chrysler Corp. in 1985 as a production analyst, he has held leadership positions within Jeep vehicle engineering, including Jeep Grand Cherokee chief engineer.
-He holds a patent for the dual-action rear gate on the first-generation Jeep Liberty.
+Jansen leads all systems and component engineering, vehicle line programs, advance vehicle development, vehicle integration and validation, and cost engineering.
+He previously oversaw systems and component engineering for the FCA-US vehicle lineup.
+Since joining Chrysler in 1985 as a production analyst, he has held leadership positions within Jeep vehicle engineering, including Jeep Grand Cherokee chief engineer.
+He holds a patent for the dual-action rear gate on the first Jeep Liberty.

 Head of External Affairs, FCA-North America